Metaphysics: Laws and Characteristics of the Multiverse

 - All of the Greater Planes touch the Astral Plane and the Outer Barrier.

-The lawful good alignment-spawned plane known as Caelestin is an airy place of grassy hills and mountain ranges, of shining seas, and meadows of flowers.
+The lawful good alignment-spawned plane known as Caelestin, also called Heaven, is an airy, calm place of grassy hills and mountain ranges, of shining seas, and meadows of flowers.
 The creatures native to Caelestin are uniformly lawful good, though other residents that hail from Efferenus, Concordia, and even Núrion can be found here.

 Fel-Gabul: This is the great mountain hall of Khuldul Rockcarver, god of dwarves.
 He is served inside his impervious fortress by his Lieutenant Dhurli Ironbeard.
-Strangely, Barlifandorf, demi-god of gnomes, dwells here as well.
+Strangely, Barlifandorf, lesser god of gnomes, dwells here as well.

-The good alignment-spawned plane of Efferenus is a vast place consisting of pristine wilderness, wild seas, tangled forests, and rocky crags.
-It's natural beauty represents that which is entirely uncorrupted.
+The neutral good alignment-spawned plane of Efferenus is a huge place consisting of pristine wilderness, open seas, vast forests, and rocky crags.
+Its natural beauty represents that which is entirely uncorrupted.
 Although a good plane at its core, as with all nature, Efferenus can be dangerous, as can its inhabitants if approached in the wrong fashion.

 Faerie: The home of Tal-Allustiel the Elflord, this area is peopled with elhil, elfspirits, and fey as old as the hills.
-A place of ancient, well-wrought stone halls and wood bowers, enclosed in a seemingly endless forest set on the edge of Kantor's storm-tossed sea, this is the final resting place of all elves who leave Núrion behind once and for all.
+A place of ancient, well-wrought stone halls and wood bowers, enclosed in a seemingly endless forest set on the edge of a twilight sea, this is the final resting place of all elves who leave Núrion behind once and for all.

 The Paradisial Gardens: The domain of the great goddess Bestra and her helpmeet Calbran consists of lovely, meticulously tended gardens and perfect manor homes.
 It is said that to look on the guardians of Bestra is to lose one's heart.